What Is the CIA Triad?

 An information system with integrity tracks and limits who can make changes to minimize the possible damage that hackers, malicious employees, or human errors can do.

-Organizations need to determine who can change the data and how it can be changed.
-For example, schools typically protect grade databases so students can’t change them but teachers can.
+Organizations need to determine who can change the data and how they can change it.
+Schools, for example, typically protect grade databases so students can’t change them but teachers can.
 In this case, a student hacker might bypass the intrusion detection system or alter system logs to mask the attack after it occurs.

 Information on an organization's website should be trustworthy.
 In another example, a company website that provides bios of senior executives must have integrity.
 If it is inaccurate or seems botched, visitors may be reluctant to trust the company or buy its products.
 If the company has a high profile, a competitor might try to damage its reputation by hacking the website and altering descriptions.

-To protect data integrity, encryption, digital signatures, and hashing can be used.
-Websites can use certificate authorities that verify its authenticity so customers feel comfortable browsing and purchasing products.
+You can use data integrity, encryption, digital signatures, and hashing to protect data.
+Websites can use certificate authorities that verify their authenticity so customers feel comfortable browsing and purchasing products.

 Examples of availability

 All organizations have designated employees with access to specific data and permission to make changes.
-Therefore, security framework must include availability.
+Therefore, security frameworks must include availability.

 Information security professionals must balance availability with confidentiality and integrity.
-For example, all employees of an organization might have access to the company email system, but detailed financial records may only be made available to top-level leadership.
-Those leaders should be able to access that data when they need to, and it shouldn't take too much time or effort to access it.
+For example, all employees of an organization might have access to the company email system, but only top-level leadership can see detailed financial records.
+Those leaders should be able to access that data when they need to, and it shouldn't take too much time or effort to do so.

 Backup systems should be in place to allow for availability.
-For example, disaster recovery systems need to be implemented so employees can regain access to data systems if there is a power outage.
-Or, if a natural disaster such as a hurricane or snowstorm prevents employees from physically getting to the office, their data be available to them through cloud system storage.
+So employees can regain access to data systems if necessary, you can implement disaster recovery systems.
+Or, if a natural disaster such as a hurricane or snowstorm prevents employees from physically getting to the office, their data can be available to them through cloud system storage.

 Availability can be compromised through sabotage.
-For example, sabotage can occur through denial-of-service attacks or ransomware.
-To maintain data availability, organizations can use "redundant" networks and servers that are programmed to become available when the default system breaks or gets tampered with.
-Updating and upgrading systems on a regular basis prevents infiltrations and malfunctions which enhance data availability.
+Sabotage can occur through denial-of-service attacks or ransomware.
+To maintain data availability, you can use "redundant" networks and servers programmed to become available when the default system breaks or tampering occurs.
+Updating and upgrading systems on a regular basis prevents infiltrations and malfunctions, which enhances data availability.

 Updated on